ASHAWO : Who says you're a hoe??

 Me, Ashawo!
 You, Ashawo!
 Everybody, Ashawo"

-Changing the narrative cannot happen from the side of the victims only, the exhibition intentionally curated by a man, challenges Nigerian men who are the main perpetrators of this predicament; to stand for women, protect her from negative situations, and assure support and involvement in creating a safe and comfortable environment for the Nigerian woman to thrive.
+Changing the narrative cannot happen from the side of the victims only.
+The exhibition intends to challenge Nigerian men, who are the main perpetrators of this predicament, to join hands in assuring support and involvement in creating a safe, comfortable, and free environment for the Nigerian woman to thrive.

 David Amaechina also known as SNIPES is a multifaceted performing artist, choreographer and community organizer based in Lagos, Nigeria.
 His work revolves around situational dynamism in an African context; which includes, but not limited to performances which are mined recreation from memory, contemporary folklore and appropriated global culture as experienced by him.